AdobeDocs/audience-manager.pt-BR/help/using/reference/boolean-expressions-tsb.md

 # Expressões booleanas no Construtor de características e segmentos{#boolean-expressions-in-trait-and-segment-builder}

-Este artigo explica como as ferramentas de características e segmentos do Audience Manager usam as expressões booleanas AND, OR e NOT.
+Este artigo explica como a característica do Audience Manager e as ferramentas de segmento usam as expressões booleanas AND, OR e NOT.

 <!--